-Do you ever tell yourself on a Sunday afternoon “If I just had one more day, I could catch up on the things I need to do.”
-Realistically would that one more day make that big of a difference?
-What would happen when the next Sunday came along?
+I am sure I am not the only one who wishes for an extra day or hour so I could catch up on the things I need to do.
+Realistically, would that one more day or hour make a big difference?
+What would happen when the next day came along?

-With our blackberrys, iPhones, and the many other organizational tools that we have access to, you would think we would have this time thing under control.
+With our smart phones, and the many other organizational tools and apps that we have access to, you would think we would have this time thing under control.

 Mastering how to use your time to the best of your advantage in whatever area you are working will maximize your potential to be more successful and have a better work and home life.
 Sounds nice, but is it that easy?
 Here are a few things you can do to jump-start a Time Management/Self Management plan: